sarmadiali98/ReLico/README.md

 - **Java Development Kit (JDK)**: Version 17 or later.
 - **Maven**: For building and managing dependencies.
-- **Operating System**: Tested on macOS Sequoia 15.1.1, but should work on other systems with JDK and Maven installed.
+- **System Configuration**: Tested on macOS Sequoia 15.1.1 with Java version 21.0.1 and Ubuntu 24.04.1 with Java version 21.0.5.

 ---